 If requesting leave to take care of a service member (Military Caregiver Leave), an employee must provide a written statement from a U.S. Department of Defense authorized health provider or Veterans Affairs health care provider confirming that the covered service member's injury or illness was incurred in the line of duty on active duty and requires care

-Return to Work and Extension of LeaveAll employees returning from Family and Medical Leave must present a licensed health care provider's note fully releasing them to return to work.
-If a provider releases an employee to return to work with any restrictions, the employee's location administrator will give the employee a list of his or her essential job duties to help the provider evaluate the employee's ability to return to work.
+Return to Work and Extension of LeaveAll employees returning from Family and Medical Leave must present a licensed health care provider's note fully releasing them to return to work or other appropriate confirmation to the same effect.
+If a provider releases an employee to return to work with any restrictions, the person in charge will give the employee a list of his or her essential job duties to help the provider evaluate the employee's ability to return to work.
 Employees must present their provider's written certification confirming their fitness for duty and ability to perform the essential functions before being allowed to return to work.Employees on Family and Medical Leave of up to four months, and up to 26 weeks for Military Caregiver Leave, are assured of reinstatement in their former position or in a job of equivalent status and pay upon their return to work.

 An employee who has exhausted the four-month Family and Medical Leave may request and be granted an extension of leave as a reasonable accommodation for a qualified disability.
 Note however, that an employer is not required to provide an indefinite leave of absence if another reasonable accommodation is available.
 An employer's decision to extend leave may be based on the needs of the location and its budget constraints.
 If an extension of leave is granted, the person in charge should send a written notice of approval to the employee.Employees who are absent for more than four months and whose leave of absence is not extended as a reasonable accommodation for a qualified disability cannot be assured of return to their position and their employment may be terminated.
 An employee who does not return to work on the date given in the licensed health care provider's release and for whom no other accommodation is made is considered to have